 Admissions

-Our dedicated admissions team is here to guide you through every step, from your initial enquiry to the final enrollment.
-For more information on the process go to our Admissions page.
+Our friendly admissions team is here to guide you through each step from your initial enquiry to final enrollment.
+For more information on the admissions pathway visit our admissions page.